core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    - In order to run KUDOS in no-FS mode, a peer must have Bootstrap Master Secret and Bootstrap Master Salt available as stored on disk.

-* A peer that is a non-CAPABLE device MUST support no-FS mode.
+* A peer that is a non-CAPABLE device MUST support the no-FS mode.

 * A peer that is a CAPABLE device MUST support the FS mode and SHOULD support the no-FS mode.